ginafish/ginafish.github.io/user-guide.markdown

 My favorite types of problems?
 APIs.
 Business logic.
 Data modeling.
 Data pipelines.

 My least favorite types of problems?
 Networks, and root causing nebulous database failures.

+UI?
+I can code it, but make sure I have some designs to go off of... this site uses a default theme for some good reasons!

 However, I also hate not having a full understanding of a system... which tends to lead to me root causing problems... and draws me to neglected-but-important pieces.
 I won't be the fastest coder, but I'll know where everything is, where to go to solve a problem, what works well, and what deserves some attention.